t-fbd/Ti/README.md

     - Git
     - HTML
     - etc...
+- Scroll buffer

-- Fix search function
+- Fix search function (same row functionality)
-- Change file name
 - Undo / Redo functionality
 - Rewrite C -> Rust?

 KNOWN ISSUES
 ============
 - Search function only finds the first match in a row
+- Del current word will go to end of next word when deleting a string of spaces/tabs

 Contributers / Credit To
 ========================